Intelligence and Cognitive Assessment in Forensic Context

 Memory and the traumatic brain injury claim.
 Traumatic brain injury (TBI) claims are a major source of forensic neuropsychological referrals in US civil courts, where the American Bar Association has estimated that TBI-related claims contribute billions of dollars annually in personal-injury settlements.
 In UK tribunals, Personal Independence Payment (PIP) assessments increasingly include neuropsychological evidence in complex TBI cases.
 In Indian civil courts, motor-vehicle-accident (MVA) injury claims are among the most common civil forensic referrals.
 In all three contexts, the incentive for exaggerating cognitive deficits is substantial.

 Performance validity tests (PVTs) in memory assessment.
 PVTs are tests designed to detect inadequate effort or deliberate underperformance rather than genuine cognitive impairment.
-The Test of Memory Malingering (TOMM; Tombaugh, 1996) is the most widely validated PVT for memory; it is covered in the malingering topic (Module 2, topic 4).
+The Test of Memory Malingering (TOMM; Tombaugh, 1996) is the most widely validated PVT for memory; it is covered in the malingering topic.
 For WMS-IV specifically, embedded validity indicators are available: the Word List Recognition trial provides a forced-choice recognition measure where scores below chance significantly suggest deliberate underperformance.
 Multiple PVTs should be used in any forensic neuropsychological evaluation, and failure of two or more PVTs provides stronger evidence of insufficient effort than failure of one alone.

 Memory assessment in the Indian forensic context.
 NIMHANS has published the NIMHANS Neuropsychological Battery (Rao, Subbakrishna, and Gopukumar, 2004), which includes memory assessment tasks standardised on an Indian normative sample of approximately 650 adults from Bangalore.
 The battery covers selective reminding, digit span, visual memory span, and Rey Auditory Verbal Learning Test variants with Indian-population norms.
 When conducting memory assessments in Indian forensic contexts, use of the NIMHANS battery alongside or in place of the WMS-IV provides normative comparisons appropriate to the population, reducing the cultural and educational confounds that affect WMS-IV interpretation in Indian samples.